On the Computation of Complex-valued Gradients with Application to Statistically Optimum Beamforming: Simulation

 \section{Simulation}

-To evaluate the complex gradients, they are tested against \cite{Heymann2016}, which uses the \gls{NN} for speech enhancement (see \cref{tab:config}).
+To evaluate the complex gradients, they are tested against \cite{Heymann2016}, which uses the \gls{NN} to obtain masks for a subsequent beamforming step (see \cref{tab:config}).
 In \cite{Heymann2016} the objective function is the binary cross entropy of the network output with a heuristic binary mask.
 The objective function in this report is replaced with an \gls{snr} objective, like described in \eqref{eq:snr:loss}.

 \cref{tab:scores} summarizes the simulation results.
 The first row shows the input \gls{pesq} and \gls{snr}.
 The first column indicates the origin of the masks, where Oracle \cite{Heymann2016} is the heuristic binary mask, \cite{Heymann2016} the network trained with the binary cross entropy objective and NN-GEV and NN-MVDR use mask estimation networks trained with an \gls{snr} objective, where the first uses a \gls{gev} beamformer and the second an \gls{mvdr} beamformer.
-Note that the beamformer used during \gls{NN} training (denoted "mask sourse" in \cref{tab:scores}) can be different from the evaluation beamformer.
+Note that the beamformer used during \gls{NN} training (denoted "mask source" in \cref{tab:scores}) can be different from the evaluation beamformer.
 The optional post filter \gls{ban} is described in \cite{warsitz2007ban} and $||\cdot||_2$ is a normalization to unit length.

 The proposed alternative objective with a GEV beamformer outperforms the reference \cite{Heymann2016} both in \gls{pesq} and \gls{snr}.
 Unexpectedly the \gls{gev} beamformer (also known as max \gls{snr} beamformer) nearly reaches the oracle perfomance in \gls{pesq}, but not the oracle \gls{snr}.
 The \gls{mvdr} beamformer as objective is not able to beat the reference with the \gls{mvdr} evaluation beamformer.
 With an \gls{gev} evaluation the results get better, but they do not exceed the NN-GEV.